Our talented team

 Douglas Hertz

 Douglas Hertz (b.
-1993) is a composer, percussionist, and educator based in Brooklyn, NY.
-He first became involved with The Walden School as a Young Musicians Program Student in 2010 and has since participated in the Creative Musicians Retreat and held both staff and faculty roles.
+1993) is a composer, educator, and multi-instrumentalist based in Queens, NY.
+He first became involved with The Walden School as a Young Musicians Program student in 2010 and has since held staff and faculty roles at both the Young Musicians Program and Creative Musicians Retreat.

 Eliza Brown